GeorgeMP388/ramp-up-app/devops-rampup/README.md

 ### optional Configuration Management

 To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.
 See the 2 application folders in order to find out what are their dependencies.
 Some of the tools we use are Chef, Puppet, and Ansible.

+### Optional.
+Showcase challenge

+If you still have time to spare, create your own challenge and show the rest of us the implementation of other DevOps dealings.
+Examples: Artifact Repository configuration, Test Automation Frameworks integration, Database deployment automation, packaging management automation, build scripting frameworks, release management tools, etc.